MinghuiChen43/awesome-deep-phenomena/README.md

   - Digest: In this paper, we provide a novel perspective on these issues using the gradient signal to noise ratio (GSNR) of parameters during training process of DNNs.
 The GSNR of a parameter is defined as the ratio between its gradient's squared mean and variance, over the data distribution.

 ### 2019

+- Linear Mode Connectivity and the Lottery Ticket Hypothesis. [[paper]](https://arxiv.org/abs/1912.05671)
+  - Jonathan Frankle, Gintare Karolina Dziugaite, Daniel M. Roy, Michael Carbin. *ICML 2020*
+  - Digest: We introduce "instability analysis," which assesses whether a neural network optimizes to the same, linearly connected minimum under different samples of SGD noise.
+We find that standard vision models become "stable" in this way early in training.
+From then on, the outcome of optimization is determined to within a linearly connected region.

 - Deep Double Descent: Where Bigger Models and More Data Hurt. [[paper]](https://arxiv.org/abs/1912.02292)
   - Preetum Nakkiran, Gal Kaplun, Yamini Bansal, Tristan Yang, Boaz Barak, Ilya Sutskever. *ICLR 2020*